Strategyproofness-Exposing Descriptions of Matching Mechanisms: An Impossibility Result for Menu-in-Outcome Descriptions of DA

+\begin{itemize} \item A description is \emph{applicant-proposing} if it reads applicants' preferences by querying a single applicant at a time, such that the $j$\textsuperscript{th} query to applicant $d$ returns the $j$\textsuperscript{th} institution on $d$'s preference list.
+(The priorities of the institutions, on the other hand, can be accessed by the description in any way.)

+Formally, an applicant-proposing description is thus a procedure that maintains some internal \emph{state} that is iteratively updated while querying applicants' preference lists (one applicant at a time), with the following property.
+For any possible inputs and for any applicant $d$, suppose the algorithm queries $d$'s preference list sequentially in states $s_1,s_2,\ldots,s_k$ as it runs, and for each $j=1,\ldots,k$, let $s_j'$ denote the updated state that the algorithm reaches immediately after querying $d$'s preferences in $s_j$.
+Then, $s_j'$ depends only on ($s_j$ and) the $j$\textsuperscript{th} institution on $d$'s preference list (which is considered to be the ``empty institution'' if $d$'s list contains fewer than $j$ institutions).

-\item The \emph{memory requirement} of an extensive-form description is the logarithm, base $2$, of the maximum number of vertices in any layer of the graph.
-This is precisely the number of bits required to store the vertex number of the current vertex within a layer. \end{itemize} \end{definition}
+\item The \emph{memory requirement} of a description is the number of bits required to represent the state of the description.
+Intuitively, this is the amount of extra bookkeeping or ``scratch paper'' required by the description.
+Formally, it is the logarithm in base~$2$ of the number of possible internal states of the algorithm.

-\autoref{fig:full-menu-only-2pa} provides an illustration of an extensive-form menu description.
-We sometimes abuse notation and refer to an extensive-form description simply as a ``description,'' and use the term ``traditional description'' to refer to an outcome description that formalizes the canonical description of a mechanism.